In Perforce there are several ways to work with multiple character sets depending on your requirements:

 - If your filenames or Perforce metadata contain non-ASCII characters, then your Perforce administrator might need to consider switching your Perforce Server into unicode mode as described below.
 When running in unicode mode, all non-file data (identifiers, descriptions, and so on), as well as the content of all files of type "unicode", are translated between the character set specified by the P4CHARSET variable on the client and UTF8 in the server.

-- If the above option is not appropriate for your situation, then the unicode files can be added as binary files.
+- Note, the unicode files can always be added as binary files.
 This does make diffing such files more difficult, because by default Perforce does not support diffing true binary files.
-However, if your binary files are true UTF8 files, then the default diff/merge tool in P4V correctly diffs them.
-In addition, P4Win/P4V users can also specify a third-party diff/merge tool for such files.
+However, if your binary files are true UTF8 or UTF16 files, then the default diff/merge tool in P4V correctly diffs them.
+In addition, P4V users can also specify a third-party diff/merge tool for such files.
 Likewise, command line users can force the diff using the "-t" flag.

 Switching the Perforce server into unicode mode